Congratulations to our 2015-2016 Girl Ambassadors!

 Drawing on the life and legacy of Matilda Joslyn Gage, the Girl Ambassadors for Human Rights program empowers and inspires young women to become agents of change on the local, national, and global stage.
 Meetings, speakers, and activities delve into a wide range of topics including reproductive rights, human trafficking, women in media, the suffrage movement, feminism, and the complex relationship within various countries between religion, the economy, and the status of women – all from the the parlor of one of our nation’s most influential suffragists.
 Girl Ambassadors continues the nationally-recognized model we developed in 2012 with funding received from the State Department through the American Alliance of Museums.
-2015-2016 will be the program’s fourth year.
+2016-2017 will be the program’s fifth year.

 Each Girl Ambassador has the opportunity to:

 - Meet other young women from across the county